Smart Timing Synchronization for Small Data Transmission: TA Validation

 \subsubsection{Training the Machine}

 We consider the use of support vector machine (SVM) and adaptive boosting (AdaBoost) algorithms for \itapx~\cite{murphy2012machine}, as both these algorithms have been shown in the past to provide accurate performance in similar classification tasks~\cite{jaing2019machine}.
-We train our machine using synthetic data of $\Delta P_{\rsrp, i}$ and $\tau_{\text{q}, i-1}$ generated using different path loss models.
-We train our machines by introducing a higher penalty for false positives.
+We train our machine using synthetic data of $\Delta P_{\rsrp, i}$ and $\tau_{\text{q}, i-1}$ generated using different path loss models and introduce a higher penalty for false positives.
 We realize this by weighting false positives higher in our loss function minimization to target a $p_\text{TN} \geq 90\%$.
-Recall that false positives result in scenarios where the UE uses an invalid TA for PUR transmission, which causes increased interference with neighboring resource transmissions.
-This renders the use of PURs to be a net negative to the overall system functioning when compared to not using PURs.
-However, a false negative leads only to a conservative self-deterrence, whose operation is equivalent to a non-PUR transmission.
+Recall that false positives result in scenarios where the UE uses an invalid TA for CG-SDT, which causes increased interference with neighboring resource transmissions.
+This makes the use of CG-SDT a net negative to overall system functioning when compared to not using CG-SDT.
+However, a false negative leads only to a conservative self-deterrence, whose operation is equivalent to a regular transmission, i.e., a transmission that does not use the CG-SDT configuration.